 Here we will discuss on Derby server.
 For Postgresql or MySQL you can find online instructions and when done set terminals in the same way.

-💡 Please note the recommended DB version.
-Other versions may not work properly.
+💡 Please note the recommended DB versions.

 Every database has a port number and that must be open in Firewall.